garthmortensen/prism/ra_dagster/README.md

 ```

 **What happens:**
-1. Reads scores from all 4 runs
+1. Reads scores from baseline, actual, and all component runs
-2. Computes:
-   - Population effect: `pop_only - baseline`
-   - Coefficient effect: `coeff_only - baseline`
-   - Interaction effect: `actual - pop_only - coeff_only + baseline`
+2. Computes effects based on `method` (sequential/waterfall or marginal)
-3. Writes decomposition to `main_analytics.decomposition`
+3. Writes decomposition to `main_analytics.decomposition_scenarios` and `main_analytics.decomposition_definitions`
 4. Records decomposition run in `run_registry`

 ## Configuration Reference